Whether natural or synthetic, there is a wealth of materials used to make vintage design pieces, that have evolved along with scientific progress.

 Vintage design materials

 At the beginning of the 20th Century, designers and manufacturers were systematically hunting down new materials or revolutionary techniques in terms of furniture creation.
 The furniture of this period was characterised by this technical progress and it now makes up the body of our vintage design pieces.
 This technical prowess started at the end of the 19th Century with metal and more particularly steel tubing and aluminium, which was originally destined for the armament, automobile and aerospace industries.
-Furniture manufacturers seized on these material and imagined a stunning new range of furniture such as metal terrace chairs and tables, now a highly-reputed component of vintage design.
+Furniture manufacturers seized on these material and imagined a stunning new range of furniture such as metal chairs and tables, now a highly-reputed component of vintage design.
 Plastic was natural until 1907, which is when Bakelite, the first entirely synthetic material came on the scene.
 Bakelite was to be used to created numerous everyday decorative objects, or clothing accessories at low cost, and these became sought-after vintage design items.
-A few years later, in the 1930s, new materials such as PVC, nylon, Plexiglas, and polystyrene were used to create extremely resistant storage units for the bedroom or kitchen, as well as armchair and bed frames.
+A few years later, in the 1930s, new materials such as PVC, nylon, Plexiglas, and polystyrene were used to create extremely resistant storage furniture for the bedroom or kitchen, as well as armchair and bed frames.
 Certain post-war designers in France, which were to make a major contribution to vintage design, drew on all the possibilities offered by these modern materials.

 Vintage design and modernity